 Jock Stein, the legendary Celtic manager of that era, returned from the dressing room to offer help to those injured and dying, and expressed the hope that it would lead to a new sense of perspective in the city.
 His plea was that: "This terrible tragedy must help to curb the bigotry and bitterness of Old Firm matches."

-Although it took longer than Stein would have wished, the Old Firm derby did become marginally less toxic as the years passed.
+The rivalry today Although it took longer than Stein would have wished, the Old Firm derby did become marginally less toxic as the years passed.
 In 2008, this manifested itself in an unprecedented and hugely poignant show of unity when Walter Smith and Ally McCoist - Rangers' then manager and assistant-manager respectively - helped carry the coffin of a Celtic legend and close friend, Tommy Burns.

 However, this old rivalry went on to take a new twist in 2012 when Rangers went into liquidation, leaving the Ibrox club’s supporters to endure the indignity of their team starting again from the bottom tier of Scottish football.
 Saturday's meeting at Celtic Park will, in fact, be the first time these sides have locked horns in the top flight since the Gers’ financial collapse.